Family Nurse Practitioner

 Students spend a minimum of 672 hours of clinical time with experienced preceptors from all specialties.
 Preceptors work one-on-one with students, guiding them through clinical hours.

 The program can be completed as reflected in the schema, or at a slower pace with the guidance and approval of a faculty advisor.
 Full-time students can complete the program in five semesters.
-Part-time students can determine their own pace.

 Some courses are offered on campus only during certain semesters, which could impact your plan of study and time to degree completion.